UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to <rob@linkage.io>.

 ## What we're working on
-Take a look at the issues in our [current milestone](https://github.com/UMN-EGGL/HorseGeneAnnotation/milestone/1) or browse some [good first bugs](https://github.com/UMN-EGGL/HorseGeneAnnotation/labels/good%20first%20issue) to get started!
+Take a look at the issues in our [sprint milestone](https://github.com/UMN-EGGL/HorseGeneAnnotation/milestone/1) or browse some [good first bugs](https://github.com/UMN-EGGL/HorseGeneAnnotation/labels/good%20first%20issue) to get started!

 In general, our workflow is split into three main project areas.
 1. Tutorials, content and documentation